Introduction to the Wicklow Library Service Local Studies Collection

 Journals and Periodicals:

 Local historical society journals are also an invaluable source of information.
-Written by dedicated and passionate local historians, they provide nuggets of local information, bringing to light the histories and events of people in their locality, which are often overlooked and undocumented in the history books.
+Written by dedicated and passionate local historians, local history journals bring to light the histories and events of people in their locality, which are often overlooked and undocumented in the history books.
 The library subscribes to a number of local historical society journals as well as more general publications such as Irish Roots, Archaeology Ireland, History Ireland and The Irish Sword.

 Place-names can reveal so much about the world around us, providing us with a greater understanding of places, the histories that shape them and the people who inhabited them.
 Much of Wicklow’s place-name history can be found in the Liam Price notebooks.
 Recorded over several years, Liam Price documented not only place-names, but also the lore, cultural and linguistic developments that accompany them.
 The full collection of 28 notebooks can be consulted in the Local Studies library along with other relevant place-name publications.